The Faith-Mind of True Entrusting

 Should entrust themselves to the absolute true words of The Tathagata.”

-Therefore, wretched, mundane foolish persons like us, should simply entrust ourselves to Amida Buddha and The Primal Vow, gratefully Saying the Buddha’s Name and be freed from samsara forever, when this life ends.
-Total reliance on The Primal Vow is our only viable way out of this crazy cycle of relentless painful existence.
+Therefore, wretched, mundane foolish persons like us, should simply entrust ourselves to Amida Buddha and The Primal Vow without any doubt, gratefully Saying the Buddha’s Name and be freed from samsara forever, when this life ends.
+Total reliance on The Primal Vow is now the only viable way out of this crazy cycle of relentless painful existence.
 We should be realistic enough to know that besides receiving Shinjin in The Primal Vow, we DO NOT have any other choice – if Buddhahood, the end of all suffering is indeed our aspiration and goal.

 Therefore, The Primal Vow is always in an active mode, instantly fulfilled whenever any sentient being is karmically ready to joyfully accept the Shinjin of Amida Buddha without any doubt or apprehension.

-Thus, the moment when we have ‘Listened Deeply’ to The Buddha Dharma and are able to ‘Hear’ without any doubt, the inconceivable fulfilment of The Primal Vow, Amida Buddha’s Shinjin is awakened in us – we can then accept willingly, this precious gift of Shinjin freely given to us by Amida Buddha, Joyfully Entrusting ourselves and our karmic destiny completely to Amida Buddha and His Primal Vow.
+Thus, the moment when we have ‘Listened Deeply’ to The Buddha Dharma and are able to ‘Hear’ without any doubt, the inconceivable fulfillment of The Primal Vow, Amida Buddha’s True and Real Shinjin is realized in us – we can then accept willingly, this precious gift of Shinjin freely given to us by Amida Buddha, Joyfully Entrusting ourselves and our karmic destiny completely to Amida Buddha and His Primal Vow.

 Naturally, with this one-thought-moment of True Shinjin, we are truly settled – in our minds and hearts – and would Say the Buddha’s Name (Namo-Amida-Butsu, 南 無 阿 彌 陀 佛), taking refuge in Amida Buddha, deeply thanking Him for having saved us.
 It is really inconceivable that wretched persons like us are enabled to receive and experience this salvation while still living in this world.